- No products in the cart.

 moreover, unripe honey does not produce hydrogen peroxide that also leads to its lesser shelf life.

-Plastic or pet bottle may cause leaching of chemicals when stored for a longer period or exposed to heat.
+Plastic or pet bottle may cause the leaching of chemicals when stored for a longer period or exposed to heat.
 The leached chemical contaminates honey.

 Fermentation of Honey occurs in two conditions: